The Geometry of Neural Nets' Parameter Spaces Under Reparametrization: Abstract

 \section{Abstract}

-Model reparametrization---transforming the parameter space via a bijective differentiable map---is a popular way to improve the training of neural networks.
-But reparametrizations have also been problematic since they induce inconsistencies in, e.g., Hessian-based flatness measures, optimization trajectories, and modes of probability density functions.
-This complicates downstream analyses, e.g.\ one cannot make a definitive statement about the connection between flatness and generalization.
-In this work, we study the invariance quantities of neural nets under reparametrization from the perspective of Riemannian geometry.
-We show that this notion of invariance is an inherent property of any neural net, as long as one acknowledges the assumptions about the metric that is always present, albeit often implicitly, and uses the correct transformation rules under reparametrization.
-We present discussions on measuring the flatness of minima, in optimization, and in probability-density maximization, along with applications in studying the biases of optimizers and in Bayesian inference.
+Model reparametrization, which follows the change-of-variable rule of calculus, is a popular way to improve the training of neural nets.
+But it can also be problematic since it can induce inconsistencies in, e.g., Hessian-based flatness measures, optimization trajectories, and modes of probability densities.
+This complicates downstream analyses: e.g.\ one cannot definitively relate flatness with generalization since arbitrary reparametrization changes their relationship.
+In this work, we study the invariance of neural nets under reparametrization from the perspective of Riemannian geometry.
+From this point of view, invariance is an inherent property of any neural net \emph{if} one explicitly represents the metric and uses the correct associated transformation rules.
+This is important since although the metric is always present, it is often implicitly assumed as identity, and thus dropped from the notation, then lost under reparametrization.
+We discuss implications for measuring the flatness of minima, optimization, and for probability-density maximization.
+Finally, we explore some interesting directions where invariance is useful.